 Discover where you want to stay by perusing the map.
 If you have a car, you can choose any of the fabulous places to stay to swim with the manatee.
 You are in the right place as long as you are close to Three Sisters Spring as you may want to start there.

 It is just as important to plan your trip around your excursions.
 Naturally, you will want to walk around Three Sisters Spring just t get a feel for the area that the manatee comes to.
 Choose a tour and you can swim with the mantee or just get on a boat to be a bit closer to them.
 They are gentle giants and will not harm you.

 You Do Not Have to Get Wet

-You can join the Three Sister’s Spring tour or you can hop aboard a head boat and go out into the bay.
+You can walk around the Three Sisters Spring or you can hop aboard a head boat and go out into the bay.
 There you have your choice as to whether to get into the water or not.
 I recommend getting into the water.
-With a wet suit you can easily float.
-If you are proficient with boating, rent a pontoon boat and away you go.
+With a wet suit, you can easily float.
+If you are proficient with boating, rent a pontoon boat, and away you go.
 This is one experience you will not want to miss!